Friedrich Christian Delius (1943-2022)

-Delius was born in Rome in 1943 and he grew up in Hessen.
+Delius was born in Rome and grew up in Hessen.
 His father, who died in 1960, was a Lutheran pastor.
 We get some insights into Delius’s childhood in the autobiographical story Der Sonntag, an dem ich Weltmeister wurde; The Sunday I Became World Champion (1994).

 In 1970 he completed his PhD thesis, Der Held und sein Wetter (The Hero and his Weather), which investigates descriptions of weather in 19th-century German fiction.

 In 1972 he published a satirical documentary Festschrift (commemorative publication) for the multinational company Siemens.
 Siemens filed for an injunction against Delius and his publisher, Rotbuch Verlag.
 The case lasted until 1976, with Delius claiming ‘a victory on points’.
 The publisher was permitted to publish the book, subject to nine deletions.